 Now, your next question may be, “How many batteries are required for a 1,000W solar panel system?”
 Well, it depends.

 A single 200Ah lead battery can run a 1,000-watt solar system for an hour.
-Conversely, larger batteries are capable of running such systems for extended periods.
+Larger batteries have the capacity to sustain such systems for longer durations.

 If your solar panel has the appropriate voltage, even a 24V battery can be utilized.
 If fully discharged, a 12V/300Ah lead battery can supply 3,600 watts, but only 1,800 watts would be usable because of a 50% discharge of depth (DOD).
 DOD refers to how much energy can be tapped into and out of the battery in a given cycle.

-The battery wattage can be calculated by multiplying amperage with watts.
+The wattage of a battery can be calculated by multiplying amperage with voltage.
 In mathematical terms, it is expressed as

 W = A × V